Georgian’s fall semester is underway, with courses being delivered remotely (online) and in person.

 - Don’t be afraid to ask questions.
 No question is silly and chances are if you’re thinking it, others are too.

 - Develop your own system for your notes, e.g., use symbols, abbreviations and shorthand like with = w/ or because = b/c.
 You can also use mindmaps or draw charts, shapes or illustrations while taking notes if it aids your understanding.

 - Rewrite, type or re-read your notes after class to help you retain information.

 - Complete assignments worth the largest percentage first.
 For example, if you have an assignment worth 10 per cent and an essay worth 25 per cent and they’re both due at the same time, finish the one worth 25 per cent before you do the other one.

 - Say goodbye to cramming and schedule in regular study time each week.
 Better yet, organize an online study group or find a study buddy.

 - Reflect on your assignments when you get them back.
 What did you do well?
 What do you need to work on for the next one?
-If you’re unclear, ask your instructor for more feedback.
+If you’re unclear, ask for more feedback.

 - Take a break.
 Studying is important, but make sure you set aside time for rest, self-care and activities you love.

 - Reach out to us.
 Georgian’s student success advisors are here to support you.
 To book an appointment, visit the student portal.
 Once logged in, in the top left-hand corner of your screen you’ll find who your advisor is and the times they’re available to meet.
 While you wait, check out our page for lots of useful resources.
 Alternatively, you can email us and we’ll get back to you as soon as possible.